DAIDE: Data and AI Driven Engineering

 • Solutions to assess and guarantee data quality for ML, including data pipelines

-• Design methods and approaches for developing ML/DL models
+• Design methods, approaches and tools for developing ML/DL models

 • Automated labeling of data for ML